ibrahim29asad/Agent/README.md

 The RAM Represents different catagroies such as names, pokemons, badges Each game has different RAM's so its important to adapt to the game https://datacrystal.tcrf.net/wiki/Pokémon_Red_and_Blue/RAM_map

+*** 60 frames is one Second ***

+Used Select Module as User Input is blocking and Select allows the option to blick or not by choosing a 0 value